Seeds of the

 The Island Micro Farm is an experiential project based on the established system of Permaculture.

 Both Jim and Jane have beautiful gardens, are very knowledgeable and have formal educations in "matters of the plant."
-I on the other hand, am not and do not.
+I on the other hand, did not but am working at developng my skills though fprmal workshops and hands-n practice.
 My whole gardening education is based on trial and error here on Peaks Island.
 Some things have done well, some things have suffered.
 Some plants I've moved from one to place to the next to see if they might be happier.
-Jim and Jane have both been wonderful resources for me, in as much as I can retain anything they tell me.
+Jim and Jane, along with my Permaculture mentors, Julia and Charles Yelton, have all been wonderful resources for me, in as much as I can retain anything they tell me.
 I suppose one could say it's been more of an "experience" for me rather than an "experiment", but I've thoroughly enjoyed it nonetheless.

-So here I am at the first of these three workshops, An Introduction to Permaculture, where I meet Julia and Charles Yelton.
+So here I am at the first of these three workshops, An Introduction to Permaculture, where I meet .
 To describe them as inspiring is a huge understatement, because you see, they have learned, lived, breathed and taught Permaculture for twenty years.
-Most of the people in Maine have been taught by them, and it's no coincidence that the largest Permaculture Meetup Group in North America was established and is managed by Lisa Fernandes, one of their students.
+Most of the people in Maine have been taught by them, and it's no coincidence that the largest Permaculture Meetup Group in the world was established and is managed by Lisa Fernandes, one of their early students.
 Lisa is also an amazing Permaculturist and is responsible for carrying the Permaculture torch to a whole new level here in Maine.

 I attended the three weekend workshops and now I'm fully hooked.
 As Charles is fond of saying about certain things, "Once you go down the rabbit hole you can't ever go back."
 And that is certainly true for me and my love of Permaculture.
 I didn't just go down the rabbit hole, I shot down it like my last meal was in there somewhere.

-I traveled to Sicily this March to help the Yelton's prepare their newest effort, Villa Francesca (another story) for their first design certification classes in Italy, held on their property there.
-I was in Sicily for five weeks and took the Design Certification course myself.
-Now I'm down that rabbit hole in a big way, because the Yeltons are doing the three weekend workshops here at The Island Micro Farm this June, plus conducting the Advanced Design Certification Course here this fall.
+I traveled to Sicily in March, 2010, to help the Yelton's prepare their newest effort, Villa Francesca (another story) for their first design-certification classes in Italy, held on their property there.
+I was in Sicily for five weeks and received my Design Certification.

-We are beginning the process of turning this acre into a Permaculture Demonstration Site, so that my friends, community, family, naysayers and yaysayers can see first-hand how this system is created, how it works, it's amazing viability, and how they might apply this system to produce food on their own patch of earth.
+We are beginning the process of turning this acre into a Permaculture Demonstration Site, so that my friends, community, family, naysayers and yaysayers can see first-hand how this system is created, how it works, it's amazing viability, and how they might apply this system to produce food on their own patch of earth, flower boxes, or pot gardens

 Permaculture is a part of the growing "Localization" movement, a return to when all our food came from "just down the way", was far more nutritious and tasty, and produced using practical and sustainable methods.
 All the workshops offered will be full of practical knowledge and hands-on experience, taught be people who believe in the concept sustainability, or as Julia and Charles say, thrivability.